Liko0o0/Minesweeper---Python-Tkinter/README.md

 ## ⚙️ Version History
 - ### **v1.0.1 - HOTFIXES**
-    - Fixed a bug with the times saves
+    - Fixed a bug with time saving
     - Added achievements saving
     - Added a new icon to the .EXE